Transfer Information

 Transferring to the University of California System

-- complete 60 UC transferable semester units, with a minimum GPA of 2.4;
+- 60 UC transferable semester units, with a minimum GPA of 2.4 or better across transferable college credit.

-Most UCs have additional admission requirements.
+Most UCs have additional major selection admission requirements.
 See a Counselor for additional information.
-Students are advised to complete the lower division preparation for the major prior to transfer.
-Students may be required to also complete a lower division general education pattern before transfer.
+Students are advised to complete the as many lower division preparation courses for the major prior to transfer.
 Students who wish to transfer with freshman or sophomore standing must consult a Counselor to determine entrance requirements.
-Transfer Admission Guarantees are available for many UCs.
+Transfer Admission Guarantees are available at six UCs.

 Students are advised to file their applications for the UC system during the following priority periods: